133 - The Past Times with Wil Anderson

 And so the following are the names of the party.

-One, the man who was struck by the re
+One, the man who was struck by the Re

-i'm not a warrior per se
+I'm not a warrior per se.

-what's your role in the drugs
+What's your role in the drunk smutty bear?

+look at my dick.
 Let's just say I play cleanup.

 Smutty Bear.